 Frontier serves over 33,000 members across the United States.
 Our membership is as unique and varied as our population, and we’re proud to adhere to Rochdale’s founding cooperative principles.

 Members of a cooperative participate equally in governing the cooperative.
 They're responsible for policy making and in directing the growth and direction of the cooperative.
 The original principle designated "one member, one vote."
 Newer interpretations of the principle allow for new voting structures and voting procedures that may better afford equal representation among members.
 Men and women serve as elected representatives who are accountable to the membership.
 Annual and other membership meetings are held to keep members informed and involved.

-Frontier Natural Products began as a co-op in 1976, and we remain committed to cooperative principles, including member democratic control.
+Frontier began as a co-op in 1976, and we remain committed to cooperative principles, including member democratic control.
 In addition to providing capital for Frontier to operate, our member/owners elect a Board of Directors comprised of six members to oversee Frontier.
 These directors — who provide a wide range of expertise — interact with members and consumers and provide valuable insight for Frontier's future direction.
 They insist on ethical business practices and help us provide the quality products that our members want.

 We also hold an annual membership meeting in September to update members directly on financial performance, recent activities and plans for the upcoming year.
 Members may attend in person or online.